AndrewDESmith/andrewdesmith.github.io/_posts/2025/2025-03-18-rspec-test-parallelization.md

 where "TEST_ENV_NUMBER" is an environment variable supplied by the `parallel_tests` gem.
 For this article, I'll be using "sales" as the name of the application.

-Next, create the parallel databases and load data into them:
+Next, create the parallel databases and load the schema:

 ```bash
 # From within your application's directory.